-When you are taking the Pill, your doctor will tell you to return for regular check-ups, , including getting a Cervical Screening Test.
+When you are taking Diane-35ED, your doctor will tell you to return for regular check-ups, including getting a Cervical Screening Test.
 Your doctor will advise how often you need a Cervical Screening Test.
 A Cervical Screening Test can detect abnormal cells lining the cervix.
 Sometimes abnormal cells can progress to cancer.

-If you are about to start on any new medicine, remind your doctor and pharmacist that you are taking PETIBELLE.
+If you are about to start on any new medicine, remind your doctor and pharmacist that you are taking Diane-35 ED.

-Stop taking PETIBELLE and see your doctor immediately if you notice the following signs:
+Stop taking Diane-35 ED and see your doctor immediately or go to the Emergency Department at your nearest hospital if you notice the following signs:

-- one-sided swelling of the leg and/or foot or along a vein in the leg - pain or tenderness in the leg which may be felt only when standing or walking - increased warmth in the affected leg; red or discoloured skin on the leg - sudden onset of unexplained shortness of breath or rapid breathing - sudden coughing or coughing up of blood - sharp chest pain or sudden severe pain in the chest which may increase with deep breathing - severe light headedness or dizziness - · rapid or irregular heartbeat - sudden pain, swelling and slight blue discoloration of an extremity - sudden numbness or weakness of the face, arm or leg, especially on one side of the body - sudden trouble walking, dizziness, loss of balance or coordination - sudden confusion, slurred speech or aphasia; sudden partial or complete loss of vision, double vision, painless blurring of vision which can progress to loss of vision - sudden, severe or prolonged headache with no known cause - loss of consciousness or fainting with or without seizure - pain, discomfort, pressure, heaviness, sensation of squeezing or fullness in the chest arm, or below the breastbone - discomfort radiating to the back, jaw, throat, arm, stomach - feeling of being full, having indigestion or choking - sweating, nausea, vomiting extreme weakness and anxiety.
+- one-sided swelling of the leg and/or foot or along a vein in the leg - pain or tenderness in the leg which may be felt only when standing or walking - increased warmth in the affected leg; red or discoloured skin on the leg - sudden onset of unexplained shortness of breath or rapid breathing - sudden coughing or coughing up of blood - sharp chest pain or sudden severe pain in the chest which may increase with deep breathing - severe light headedness or dizziness - rapid or irregular heartbeat - sudden pain, swelling and slight blue discoloration of an extremity - sudden numbness or weakness of the face, arm or leg, especially on one side of the body - sudden trouble walking, dizziness, loss of balance or coordination - sudden confusion, slurred speech or aphasia; sudden partial or complete loss of vision, double vision, painless blurring of vision which can progress to loss of vision - sudden, severe or prolonged headache with no known cause - loss of consciousness or fainting with or without seizure. - pain, discomfort, pressure, heaviness, sensation of squeezing or fullness in the chest arm, or below the breastbone

+- discomfort radiating to the back, jaw, throat, arm, stomach - feeling of being full, having indigestion or choking - sweating, nausea, vomiting - extreme weakness and anxiety

-If you are going to have surgery, tell the surgeon or anaesthetist beforehand that you are taking this medicine.
+If you are going to have surgery, tell the surgeon or anaesthetist beforehand that you are taking Diane-35 ED.

 The risk of having blood clots is temporarily increased as a result of major surgery, any surgery to the legs or pelvis, neurosurgery or major trauma.
-In women who take PETIBELLE, the risk may be higher.
+In women who take Diane-35 ED, the risk may be higher.

 In women at risk of prolonged immobilisation (including major surgery, any surgery to the legs or pelvis, neurosurgery, or major trauma), your doctor may tell you to stop taking (in the case of elective surgery at least four weeks in advance) and not resume until two weeks after complete remobilisation.
 Another method of contraception should be used to avoid unintentional pregnancy.
-Your doctor may prescribe other treatment (e.g. treatment for blood clots) if PETIBELLE has not been discontinued in advance.
+Your doctor may prescribe other treatment (e.g. treatment for blood clots) if Diane-35ED has not been discontinued in advance.